*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 Good news iFit members!
 The Matrix TF30 is iFit enabled so you can log into your account and access the extensive library of workouts.
-Live and on-demand workouts are available for the treadmill as well as on the mat, like yoga and stretching.
+The workouts are on-demand and available for the treadmill as well as on the mat, like yoga and stretching.

-iFit features like SmartAdjust automatically adjust the treadmill when the trainer gives cues, just as it does on other iFit enabled equipment such as the x22i and 2950 treadmills from NordicTrack.
+iFit features like SmartAdjust automatically adjust the treadmill when the trainer gives cues, just as it does on other iFit-enabled equipment such as the x22i and 2450 treadmills from NordicTrack.
 Active Pulse can also be used on the TF30 when you connect the compatible heart rate monitor chest strap.

-What’s really nice about this feature is that iFit is not required in order to use the Matrix TF30 like it is required on the NordicTrack 2950 and x22i.
+What’s really nice is that iFit is not required in order to use the Matrix TF30 like it is on the NordicTrack 2450 and x22i.
 So, if you’re not a member and are not interested in subscribing to iFit, don’t worry because you can still have full function of the treadmill’s features outside of iFit.

 Beyond entertainment and fitness apps, there are onboard Matrix Training Workouts.
 These include a manual mode so you can simply hop on and go, a custom mode, rolling hills mode, intervals incline mode, various goal-oriented workouts, and some target heart rate workouts.

 A really cool workout feature is the Virtual Active feature.
 Here, you can explore trails in the American Northeast and Northern Rockies.
 Once you pick from one of these 2 regions, the workout will start on one of the trails, and you can skip to other available trails from there.
 These workouts are not led by an instructor but are instead of a camera moving through real outdoor trails to simulate the experience of running/walking outside.